-Medical School is expensive.
+Medical school is expensive.
 If this comes as a newsflash, then you are either new to your journey in medicine or are financially illiterate.
 In either case, you need to develop a plan for how you are going to pay for it.
-Scholarships abound, but in this article I am going to focus on one in particular: The Health Professions Scholarship Program, or HPSP.
+Scholarships abound, but in this article, I am going to focus on one in particular: The Health Professions Scholarship Program, or HPSP.

-What is the Health Professions Scholarship Program (HPSP)?
+What Is the Health Professions Scholarship Program (HPSP)?

-With that being said, the HPSP is a fabulous program, and one that opens the door to some incredible opportunities.
-For a select few medical students, this is a most excellent option.
+With that being said, the HPSP is a fabulous program and one that opens the door to some incredible opportunities.
+For a select few medical students, this is an excellent option.
 But how do you know if you are one of them?
 Should you join the military to pay for medical school?

-What to consider before applying for the HPSP Program
+What to Consider Before Applying for the HPSP Program

-If the answer is “no” or “I don’t know” or after careful thought is anything other than “yes,” then the HPSP is not for you.
+If the answer is “no” or “I don’t know” or, after careful thought, is anything other than “yes”, then the HPSP is not for you.
 This is a hard stop: do not pass go, do not collect the incentive bonus.

 Physicians in the military are simultaneously and equally entrusted (encumbered or privileged) with the profession of arms.
 This entails, first and foremost, a solemn oath to the Constitution of the United States.
-In the years of obligatory service, it will also mean taking care of young service folk (think adolescent medicine), and a generally healthy population.
+In the years of obligatory service, it will also mean taking care of young service folk (think adolescent medicine) and a generally healthy population.

 Beyond that, there are the shenanigans: mandatory briefings that waste your time, annual computer-based training that wastes your time, and a host of other inane activities seemingly intended to flush your precious waking hours.
-As you progress in your service and depending on your specialty, you are likely to assume (or be “voluntold”) a more administrative role.
-If this conflicts with your wishes, be appraised that the needs of the Army (or Air Force or Navy) far outweigh your own.
+As you progress in your service, depending on your specialty, you are likely to assume (or be “voluntold”) a more administrative role.
+If this conflicts with your wishes, be apprised that the needs of the Army (or Air Force or Navy) far outweigh your own.

 To be a member of the Armed Forces of the United States is an honor inextricably tied to sacrifice.
 You will be held to a stringent standard of behavior, limited in your autonomy to choose where you live, when you work, how you work, and with whom you work.
 The Constitution that you swore to protect and defend applies to you, but there are limitations.
 From the justice system (Uniformed Code of Military Justice) to your freedom of expression, joining the armed forces isn’t so different from becoming a citizen of an entirely different culture.
-You will be obliged to maintain a level of physical fitness suitable for rapid deployment to the war torn nether-regions of the world for inordinate amounts of time.
+You will be obliged to maintain a level of physical fitness suitable for rapid deployment to the war-torn nether-regions of the world for inordinate amounts of time.
 In harm's way and in defense of your country, you may be maimed or killed.

-If you are selected for your specialty of choice (see below), you may find that after your residency is complete, your civilian counterparts are making twice, four times, even in excess of nine times your salary.
+If you are selected for your specialty of choice (see below), you may find that after your residency is complete, your civilian counterparts are making twice, four times, or even in excess of nine times your salary.

-Importantly, you may be single at the time you sign your HPSP contract, and married by the time your service starts.
-You may even have a family!
+Importantly, you may be single at the time you sign your HPSP contract and married by the time your service starts.
+You may even have a family.
 What will your priorities be then?
 While it is exceptionally difficult to predict how our life goals will change, let it be known that military families serve every bit as much as the service members themselves.